Cross-Resonant Gates in Hybrid Fluxonium-Transmon Systems: Discussion and conclusions

 \section{Discussion and conclusions}

 In this work, we have analyzed the coherent performance of cross-resonance \textsc{cnot} gates in a dual-species fluxonium-transmon systems.
 The foundation of this analysis is a single \textsc{cnot} gate between a fluxonium and a transmon with a high fidelity of over $99.994\%$.
 Building on this, we show that a sequence of these gates can be used to perform a two-fluxonium parity check gate with an effective fidelity exceeding $99.98\%$.
 We also designed a transmon-facilitated \textsc{cnot} gate between the two fluxoniums, achieving a fidelity greater than $99.97\%$.
 A key advantage of these gates is their simplicity, relying on only a charge drive with a basic pulse shape.
+Additionally, the gate scheme is robust to variation in qubit Josephson energies, as demonstrated in Appendix~\ref{appendix:errorbudget}.
 This makes them excellent candidates for near-term experimental implementation.

 The weak qubit-qubit coupling in our design is crucial, as it allows for scalability to larger quantum processors, where localized gate operations can be performed on smaller sub-sections of the system without significant crosstalk.
 The primary error limiting the fidelity of our $CX_{\alpha}$ gates is rooted in spectator-induced transmon frequency shifts.
-This issue, arising from the presence of other qubits, detunes the drive from the desired Rabi frequency.
+This issue, arising from the presence of other qubits, detunes the drive from its ideal frequency.
 We maintain low coupling between fluxoniums and neighboring transmons to mitigate this effect.
 The operation of this dual-species system does not require direct coupling between fluxoniums, thus reducing their $ZZ$ interaction.
 This direct coupling would otherwise enhance the variance in strength of $ZZ$ terms in systems with many fluxoniums, resulting in an intrinsic limit on gate performance.
 To completely remove the weak indirect $ZZ$ coupling, a promising approach would be to use AC-Stark shift-facilitated $ZZ$ drives~\cite{xiong2022arbitrary}.
 This would further enhance the robustness and fidelity of gates in our dual-species fluxonium-transmon approach for developing scalable quantum processors.